preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 5. Save after each Page link added.

 Note that you can also link to an anchor on a page, using a Custom link.
 See above.
+Anchors can be created by authors in any parts of text on a page, can be set for block headings and are automatically created for sections, steps and accordion sections.

 Document
 *********